revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 There are 5 types of bean scope in Spring :-

-1. **Singleton:-** It return a single bean instance per spring IOC Container.
+1.**Singleton:-** It return a single bean instance per spring IOC Container.
-2. **Prototype:-** It return a new bean instance each time when requested.
+2.**Prototype:-** It return a new bean instance each time when requested.
-3. **Request:-** It return a single instance for every HTTP request call.
+3.**Request:-** It return a single instance for every HTTP request call.
-4. **Session:-** It returns a single instance for every HTTP request call.
+4.**Session:-** It returns a single instance for every HTTP request call.
-5. **Global session:-** Global session scope is equal as session scope on portlet-based web applications.
+5.**Global session:-** Global session scope is equal as session scope on portlet-based web applications.

 </blockquote>